 - It keeps the clients happy.
 According to the Pareto principle, 80% of your business comes from 20% of your current clients.
 Clearly, keeping clients happy is a must, and starting off your relationship with new clients with a smooth onboarding process is a great way to keep them satisfied.

-- Having happy clients reduces your turnover rate and helps you to get stellar testimonials.
+- Having happy clients reduces your turnover rate and helps you get stellar testimonials.
 Furthermore, clients who are satisfied with your work will recommend you to relevant contacts in their network, helping you land even more new clients.

 - Your efforts won’t be wasted.
 When you generate leads for new business, you’re investing in marketing efforts, meeting with prospects, and developing the relationship.
 That takes a lot of time and effort from your team.
 When the relationship does not last long, your initial acquisition costs go to waste.

-5 Steps to Successful Client Onboarding
+5 Steps to a Successful Client Onboarding Process

 By following the simple 5 steps below, you can make sure your client onboarding process is stress-free, and turn your new clients into long-term customers.